-Working Capital is basically an indicator of the short-term financial position of an organization and also a measure of its overall efficiency.
+Working Capital is basically an indicator of the short-term financial position of an organization and is also a measure of its overall efficiency.
 Working Capital is obtained by subtracting the current liabilities from the current assets.
-This ratio indicates whether the company possesses ample assets to cover debt in the short-term.
+This ratio indicates whether the company possesses sufficient assets to cover its short-term debt.

-Working Capital indicates the liquidity levels of companies for managing day to day expenses and covers inventory, cash, accounts payable, accounts receivable and portion of debt that is due.
+Working Capital indicates the liquidity levels of companies for managing day-to-day expenses and covers inventory, cash, accounts payable, accounts receivable and short-term debt that is due.
 Working capital is derived from several company operations such as debt and inventory management, supplier payments and collection of revenues.

 Sources of Working Capital

-The sources for working capital can either be long term or short term or even spontaneous.
-In case of spontaneous working capital, it is majorly derived from trade credit including notes payable and bills payable while short term working capital sources include dividend or tax provisions, cash credit, public deposits, trade deposits, short-term loans, bills discounting, inter-corporate loans and also commercial paper.
+The sources for working capital can either be long term, short term or even spontaneous.
+Spontaneous working capital are majorly derived from trade credit including notes payable and bills payable while short term working capital sources include dividend or tax provisions, cash credit, public deposits, trade deposits, short-term loans, bills discounting, inter-corporate loans and also commercial paper.

 For the long-term, working capital sources include long-term loans, provision for depreciation, retained profits, debentures and share capital.
 These are major working capital sources for organizations based on their requirements.